DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 3.md

 Great, we've created our first contract, even though it doesn't do anything yet.
 Let's break down the parts:

 - access(all): This keyword makes the contract public for anyone to read.
-- contract: This declares that what follows is a contract.
+- contract: This keyword indicates that we're declaring a Contract.
 - [contract name]: This is the name you give to your contract.
 - init(): This function is mandatory for every contract.
 It's executed only once when the contract is first deployed.
 We can use it to set up initial values.